Shannon Reed: Storylines

 Shannon is devastated by Mandy's sudden departure but enters a relationship with local artist Alex Bennett (Nick Freedman) who saves her, Selina and Damian from a gang of youths.
 Their relationship is met with disapproval from Michael once he learns Shannon plans to pose nude for one of Alex's paintings.
 When Alex rescues Selina from his father, Saul Bennett's (David Ritchie) commune, Shannon becomes momentarily worried Selina may have a crush on Alex.
 Mandy returns telling her that she wants to dedicate her next book to her and Alex is jealous of their closeness, however he develops a friendship with Mandy.
 After Donald Fisher (Norman Coburn) discovers that Shannon and Mandy have unconsciously plagiarised each other, Shannon forfeits an award in order to save Mandy's career.

 Shannon discovers that her real mother, Katherine Walker, is a ruthless politician and their relationship is very antagonistic.
 Alex soon leaves for Paris and Shannon begins dating Mandy's brother, Geoff (Martin Henderson), a sailor on shore leave.
 She and Geoff know they only have a short time so they put on a play showing how they would live their life in a day.
 After completing her HSC, Shannon enrolls at University and decides on an image change by dyeing her hair black and dating Kye Lyons (Ian Bliss) and moves in with him.
 She soon realises Kye is violent and dumps him.
 Kye then follows her to Summer Bay house and gets violent and he hits Pippa, leaving her comatose.
 Shannon then blames herself, Pippa recovers but is left with temporary memory loss.

 Lachlan Fraser, the new local doctor takes an interest in Shannon and they become a couple.
 He takes her to have lunch with his dysfunctional family, most of whom are doctors and they witness his parents Peter (Helmut Bakaitis) and Diana (Kerry McGuire) arguing.
 After a brief spell of living together, Shannon and Lachie cool things down but Lachie soon proposes.
 Mandy returns once more and asks Shannon to join her in Paris.
 After much soul searching, Shannon decides her future is with Mandy and shares emotional goodbyes with Pippa, Lachie and Selina.

 Reception

 For her portrayal of Shannon, Fisher received a nomination for the Logie Award for Most Popular New Talent in 1995.
 In 1997, she earned a nomination for Most Popular Actress.
 Nina Myskow of the Daily Mirror branded Shannon "feisty".

+In November 2021, three critics for The West Australian placed Shannon at number 13 in their feature on the "Top 50 heroes we love and villains we hate" from Home and Away.
+They praised the character, stating: "Shannon was an impressively progressive character for the 90s.
+An aspiring writer, she battled anorexia and later fell for an older female writer who, it was implied, she left Summer Bay to be with."